algorandfoundation/docs/docs/feature-guides/asc1/teal_overview.md

 // and pops the two values and pushes a 0 or 1
 ||
 ```
-The third clause is responsibile for verifying that the transaction fee is below 1 Algo.
-This is an important check to prevent an account being cleared by an errant transaction fee requirement.
+The third clause is responsible for verifying that the transaction fee is below 1 Algo.
+This is an important check to prevent an account from being cleared by an errant transaction fee requirement.

 ```go